We’re the sole point of contact with the European Commission on certain specified aspects of the EU’s agricultural funds.

 We manage the online publication of amounts paid to CAP beneficiaries by UK paying agencies.

 Who we are

-UKCB was set up by the Secretary of State for Environment, Food and Rural Affairs; the Scottish ministers; the Welsh ministers and the Department of Agriculture and Rural Development of the Northern Ireland Executive, acting collectively, to carry out the functions of the Co-ordinating Body, as defined in Article 7.4 of Regulation 1306/2013.
+UKCB provides the secretariat to the Secretary of State for Environment, Food and Rural Affairs; the Scottish ministers; the Welsh ministers and the Department of Agriculture and Rural Development of the Northern Ireland Executive, acting collectively as the Co-ordinating Body as defined in Article 7.4 of Regulation 1306/2013.

 Our responsibilities are to: